Don't Let the Sun Go Down on Me: Background

 "Don't Let the Sun Go Down on Me" was co-written by Elton John and Bernie Taupin during a ten-day period in January 1974 along with the other songs for John's Caribou album.
 The song was released as the first single from the album on 24 May 1974 in the United Kingdom, and on 10 June 1974 in the United States.

-The chorus of the song features backing vocals by Brian Wilson, Carl Wilson and Bruce Johnston of the Beach Boys with Billy Hinsche and Toni Tennille.
+The chorus of the song features backing vocals by Carl Wilson and Bruce Johnston of the Beach Boys with Billy Hinsche and Toni Tennille.
 A horn arrangement by Del Newman augments and reflects Johnston's chorale lines, with trumpets echoing Carl Wilson's high notes.
 The original backing vocalists were Johnston, Cat Stevens, Danny Hutton, Gerry Beckley, Dusty Springfield, and Brian Wilson but according to Johnston, who handled the vocal arrangements, "everyone was afraid of one another and I couldn't get a performance out of anyone".
 Also on the song are percussion accents provided by Ray Cooper and a mellotron played by Dave Hentschel.
 Davey Johnstone's electric guitar stylings provide a counterpoint to the melody, the signal routed through a Leslie speaker, but his acoustic guitar part was not used in the final mix.
 His electric guitar string harmonics are heard ringing out between vocal lines.